be5invis/Iosevka/README.md

 <!-- BEGIN Section-Cherry-Picking-Styles -->
 <!-- THIS SECTION IS AUTOMATICALLY GENERATED.
 DO NOT EDIT. -->

 * `design`, `upright`, `italic`, and `oblique`: Optional, Dictionary, defines styles for individual characters.
 The choices are organized in key-value pairs, assigning a variant to a character group.
 Alternatively, you could assign numbers to `cv##` tags, like what you did when using OpenType in CSS.
 Assignments under `design` will be applied to all the slopes, and `upright`, `italic`, and `oblique` will apply to corresponded slopes.

+  In addition, style selector for default digit form also uses these dictionaries.

   The valid combinations include:

+  - Default digit form:
+    - `digit-form = 'lining'`: Lining (default).
+    - `digit-form = 'old-style'`: Old-style.
   - Styles for `A`, `Λ`, `Δ`:
     + `turn-v = 'straight'`, `cv01 = 1`: Standard, straight `A`, `Λ`, `Δ` (default).
     + `turn-v = 'curly'`, `cv01 = 2`: Slightly curly `A`, `Λ`, `Δ`, like Iosevka 2.x.